Open-Turing-Project/TuringDocs/markdown/turing_admin.md

 [Turing directory]\support\dlportio_install.exe

-Further information can be found in [](Parallel Port and Turing 4).
+Further information can be found in [Parallel Port and Turing 4]().

-##3.
-Changing System Preferences
+## 3. Changing System Preferences
 Turing uses a two level preference model.
 There is a central set ofpreferences that are kept in

 **    [Turing Directory]\Support\Ini\turing_admin.ini**